Kitware/vtk-js/Sources/Filters/Sources/Arrow2DSource/api.md

 ### extend

-Method used to decorate a given object (publicAPI+model) with vtkCylinderSource characteristics.
+Method used to decorate a given object (publicAPI+model) with vtkArrow2DSource characteristics.

 | Argument | Type | Description |